GOAL

 As Solace grew across products, platforms, and teams, UX quality became harder to sustain.
 Designers were spending time continually re-solving trivial problems, developers were re-implementing patterns inconsistently, and product teams lacked a shared language for decision-making.

-The system’s primary goal was to operationalize good design, make quality repeatable, accessible, and measurable across the organization.
+The design system’s primary goal was to operationalize good design, make quality repeatable, accessible, and measurable across the organization.

 1